loganrath/C19Magic/README.md

 # C19Magic

-This is a Chrome Extension that will refresh the page and select an appointment if one exists.
+This is a Chrome Extension that will refresh the page every 10 seconds and select an appointment if one exists.

 This guide will show you how to unpack the addon: https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/